-Built with limited means and budget, the final product maximized the space as it incorporated the four following elements:
+Built with limited means and budget, the final product made the best use of available space by incorporating four different elements:

-Learning Area- The container serves as a classroom in the morning for Grade R students and a small library in the afternoon for the entire Vissershok Primary School.
-The large roof shelters the container from direct sunlight while the gap reduces heat gain.
-Cross ventilation is achieved through a series of colorful windows located on each side of the container.
+Learning area: In the morning, the container serves as a classroom for Grade R students and in the afternoon as a small library for the entire Vissershok Primary School.
+The large roof shelters the container from direct sunlight while a ventilation gap reduces heat gain.
+Cross-ventilation is achieved through a series of colourful windows located on each side of the container.

-Gathering Area- Stepped seating extends the patio, offering a space for children to eat lunch and socialize, while also acting as an amphitheater for school assemblies.
+Gathering area: Stepped seating extends the patio, offering a space for children to eat lunch and socialise, while also acting as an amphitheatre for school assemblies.

-Growing Area- Once it grows, a green wall will act as a vertical vegetable garden that shelters the play area from the prevailing southeast winds.
+Growing area: When fully cultivated, a green, vertical, vegetable wall garden will shelter the play area from prevailing south-easterly winds.
 A large area adjacent to the container classroom was transformed into a vegetable garden.
 Besides serving as an educational tool for the kids, the garden will also allow the school to have fresh produce to add to their feeding program.